bbauska/JS-InterviewQuestions-JS/README.md

 <h3>183: How will you create and delete caption to a table?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using createCaption and deleteCaption function of the table object.</p>
+<p>Using createCaption and deleteCaption function of the table object.</p>

 <h4>Example:</h4>

 <pre>
 my_table_objects.createCaption(); //create
 my_table_objects.deleteCaption(); //delete